Aymane-Elbernoussi/Streamlit_WebApp_NYC_Collisions/README.md

 The dashboard is completely interactive and includes
 - A 2D map visualization using the longtittude and latitude included in the raw data
+- st.slider() implemented to let you filter collisions visualized by how many people injured
+- st.selectbox() implemented to let you filter collisions visualized by who was visualized (Cyclists, Motorists, Pedestrian)
 - A 3D map integration using Uber's open source deck.gl frame work
 - A plotly express histogram to visualize collisions from NYC in 2020 by minute in the hour chosen.